This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Vanguard edges out BlackRock for most individual investors due to its client-owned structure, consistently lower fees, and alignment with long-term wealth building through passive investing.
+Vanguard wins for most individual investors because its client-owned structure and rock-bottom fees align perfectly with long-term wealth building through passive investing.

 BlackRock Investment Platform 5